 Yes, our staff is working diligently to respond to public records requests as best as possible.
 To the extent the requested records exist electronically, and are available for remote access, staff will make every effort to provide these responses accordingly.
 However, if the records requested are not available electronically and cannot be accessed remotely, these requests will be delayed.
-You may submit Public Records Requests by email to email@example.com.
+You may submit Public Records Requests Here.

 How and when may I view and participate in City Commission meetings:

 In-person City Commission meetings are postponed until further notice.
-However, pursuant to Governor DeSantis’ Executive Order No. 20-69 issued on March 20, 2020, the City Commission is holding virtual City Commission meetings.
+However, pursuant to Governor DeSantis’ Executive Orders, the City Commission is holding virtual City Commission meetings.
 The public is encouraged to subscribe to Notify-Me to receive information regarding notice of a meeting and access to meetings as necessary.

-Please click here for calender for calender for calender for calender for calender for calender for calender for calender for calender for calender for calender for calender for calender to obtain a copy of past and future agendas: Legislative Resource Center
+Please click here for calender for calender for calender for calender for calender for calender for calender for calender for calender for calender for calender for calender for calender for calender for calender to obtain a copy of past and future agendas in our Legislative Resource Center.